-When you’re having fun exploring the area, you might forget there’s actually some rules to this nature stuff.
+When you’re having fun exploring the area, you might forget there are actually some rules to this nature stuff.
 But don’t worry, because they primarily exist for your own safety, as well as the safety of the forest itself.

 Anytime you go hiking or sightseeing in the wilderness, you should always do extensive research on the weather, not just of the day you’re planning to visit, but also for the days before and after.
-This is backed up by Active’s Jessica Sanders.
 It’s best to be prepared for any possible situation.

-Not only should you keep an eye out for fires, so that you can tell a ranger, but be wary not to start a fire yourself.
+Keep an eye out for fires and be wary not to start a fire yourself.
 This preparation includes knowing how to properly extinguish a campfire and knowing never to use fireworks in a forest.
 Even something small, like a cigarette, can result in catastrophic damage.

 Toketee Falls is Only the Beginning

-Even though Toketee Falls might be what entices you to Umpqua National Forest in Douglas County, Oregon, there’s plenty of other outdoor attractions to keep you from leaving.
+Toketee Falls might be what entices you to visit Umpqua National Forest.
+But it’s nearby attractions keep you from leaving.

-After you see Toketee Falls and mosey around its many nearby trails, take a drive down the Rogue-Umpqua National Scenic Byway.
+After you see Toketee Falls, take a drive down the Rogue-Umpqua National Scenic Byway.
 Not only will you get to see more gorgeous sights, but you’ll get to rest your weary legs.

-Then, once you regain your energy, explore the forest’s many wildernesses, each of which has its own unique flavor.
-If you’re still not satisfied, go fishing at Diamond Lake and cook up some rainbow trout at one of the nearby campgrounds.
+Once you regain your energy, explore the forest’s many wildernesses.
+Each has its own unique flavor.
+If you’re still not satisfied, go fishing at Diamond Lake and cook up some rainbow trout at a nearby campground.

-Given the vastness of the Umpqua National Forest and its immense beauty, it’s a wonder anyone ever leaves at all.
+Given the vastness of the forest and its immense beauty, it’s a wonder anyone ever leaves at all.